 If you no longer want to be covered, you can surrender your policy to the insurance company.
 It will give you the cash surrender value if you do this.
 However, the first ten or so years of your life insurance will have high fees for returning it, and this is one of the reasons that whole life insurance should not be considered a short-term investment.

 Whole Life Insurance or Term Life Insurance?

-Because you’re paying for permanent coverage, additional administrative expenses, and funding the investment account over a longer period of time, whole life insurance premiums are frequently ten times greater than term life insurance premiums.
+Because you’re paying for permanent coverage, additional administrative expenses, and funding the investment account over a longer period of time, premiums are frequently ten times greater than term life insurance premiums.

 - Additional Reading: Term vs. Permanent Reading